- President: Michael Papadakis (UK)

 Dr. Kränkel is heading the translational cardiovascular research lab at the Department of Cardiology at the Charité Campus Benjamin Franklin (Berlin, Germany).
 Her research interest lies in molecular mechanisms mediating individual cardiovascular risk and response to therapy.
 A specific focus is interactions between the immune system and other organs relevant to the development of cardiovascular disease, such as the vascular endothelium and the skeletal muscle.

 Prof. Donata Kurpas is a full-time senior researcher and lecturer at the Department of Family Medicine, Wroclaw Medical University (WMU).
 She has participated in many multicenter projects in Poland and abroad (including the Fulbright Foundation scholarship), is a reviewer of the National Centre for Research and Development, a member of the Interdisciplinary Team for the Research Infrastructure Support Program (Ministry of Science and Higher Education in Poland), an expert of the Polish Agency for Enterprise Development, the European Commission and the Innovative Medicines Initiative.

 Dr. Papadakis is a Professor in Cardiology at St George’s, University of London.
-His interests include preventive cardiology, sports cardiology, inherited heart conditions.
-Dr Papadakis is currently credited with more than 100 publications in peer-reviewed medical journals and numerous presentations in national and international conferences.
+His interests include preventive cardiology, sports cardiology, and inherited heart conditions.
+Dr Papadakis is currently credited with more than 100 publications in peer-reviewed medical journals and numerous presentations at national and international conferences.
 In 2016 he launched a novel MSc degree in sports cardiology.